Ford Fiesta (third generation): RS Turbo

 The Fiesta RS Turbo was a performance model of the Fiesta Mk3.
 It was introduced in April 1990 and production continued until 1992.

 Based on the XR2i, introduced a year earlier, it was visually similar.
 The main differences were 14" alloy wheels (an inch larger and of a different design than those fitted to the XR2i) with 185/55 VR14 Pirelli P600 tyres, green rather than blue stripe mouldings, colour-coded rear spoiler and door pillars, opening rear quarter windows, green tinted glass and RS bonnet louvres.
 Anti-lock brakes and a "Quickclear" heated front windscreen were options at extra cost.

 Inside the car the differences included Recaro seats trimmed in "Ascot In Raven" material and a grey leather trimmed gear knob and a three-spoke steering wheel (as opposed to the two-spoke used in the XR2i), which also had the RS Turbo logo embossed on the centre cap.

 The RS Turbo's CVH engine retained the same 1597cc capacity as the XR2i, but had a lower compression ratio of 8:1.
 The Garrett T2 turbocharger supplied 8 psi of boost and was chosen as space between the engine and radiator prevented the use of the larger T3 from the Escort RS Turbo.
 As with the Escort, an air-to-air intercooler was fitted, although this was slightly larger on the Fiesta.
-The quoted power output was 133ps at 5500rpm, with 183 nm of torque at 2400rpm which gave the car a top speed of 133 mph and a 0-60 of 7.9 seconds.
+The quoted power output was 133 PS at 5500 rpm, with 183 Nm of torque at 2400 rpm which gave the car a top speed of 133 mph and a 0-60 time of 7.9 seconds.

 The car was not generally well received with reviews citing poor handling and uncommunicative steering as its weak points.
 The spiralling insurance premiums brought on by the British joyriding epidemic of the early 1990s did not help either, with the car being a popular target for thieves.